RadhaKulkarni26/Vending-Machine-Controller-using-VHDL/README.md

 # Vending Machine Controller using VHDL

 - In this project, I have designed and implemented Vending Machine Controller using VHDL using Quartus Prime and Modelsim software.
-- To explore the project you can git clone using this command:
+- To explore the project you can git clone using this command: gitclone https://github.com/RadhaKulkarni26/Vending-Machine-Controller-using-VHDL.git

 ## Table of Contents: